 More days on the market will signal to buyers that something is wrong.
 Price it too low, and you’re conveying that something is wrong with the property or that you are desperate to sell.

-Owners don’t know how to scan for proper buyers.
+Owners often struggle to identify suitable buyers.
 FSBO homes for sale attract investors and lowballers who see your inexperience and ignorance.

-Also, FSBO homes will attract scammers.
-Common scams include fraudulent papers (appraisals, loan documentation), foreign buyer deposits (scammer sends too much in a bad check and then requests a refund), purchases through a third party (a fake attorney, etc.)
+Additionally, FSBO homes are more likely to attract scammers.
+Common scams include fraudulent papers (such as appraisals and loan documentation), foreign buyer deposits (where a scammer sends too much in a bad check and then requests a refund), and purchases made through a third party (such as a fake attorney).

-When you sell a home FSBO, you may think you’re saving money, but in reality, you’re often spending a lot of money upfront with no guarantee of any return.
+When you sell a home FSBO, you may think you’re saving money, but you often spend a lot of money upfront without guaranteeing any return.

-Listing agents spend a calculated amount of money up front to ensure a real estate listing sells and ultimately pays you and them fairly.
-Remember listing agents do not charge anything upfront to sell your home.
+Listing agents spend a calculated amount of money upfront to ensure a real estate listing sells, ultimately paying them and you a portion of the proceeds.
+Remember, listing agents do not charge anything up front to sell your home.

 If they spend thousands and can’t trade it for the sale price you want, they are out those thousands, not you.

-FSBO sellers perceive that they are not serious about selling and are often just testing the market.
-They are usually not taken seriously in the real estate community because they don’t see the agent or broker’s value in representation.
+FSBO sellers often perceive that they are not serious about selling and are merely testing the market.
+They are usually not taken seriously in the real estate community because they don’t see the value in the agent or broker’s representation.

-The multiple listing service can be accessed by licensed real estate agents and is the way to get your home listed on sites like Realtor.com, Zillow, and Trulia.
+Licensed real estate agents can access the Multiple Listing Service, which is the primary way to get your home listed on sites like Realtor.com, Zillow, and Trulia.

 Most home buyers begin their search on websites like these.
-Unsurprisingly, homes sold via FSBO have steadily declined as online real estate has become the norm.
+Unsurprisingly, the number of homes sold via FSBO has steadily declined as online real estate has become the norm.

 9. Liability

 Everyone makes mistakes.
-A seller (or buyer) who doesn’t represent a licensed agent pays for those mistakes.
+A seller (or buyer) who doesn’t represent a licensed agent bears the responsibility for those mistakes.
 Attorneys can close a real estate transaction, but they don’t carry errors and omissions (E&O) insurance.
-Agents have this Insurance, which protects them when mistakes are made in contracts.
+Agents have this Insurance, which protects them when contract mistakes occur.

 When you sell on your own, others can exploit every little mistake you make, and you become a target for lawsuits.

-When you decide to sell your home yourself, you tell other agents that you don’t understand their value in a multi-billion dollar industry.
-Agents often see FSBO sellers as natural to negotiate against because they have the upper hand.
+When you decide to sell your home yourself, you tell other agents that you don’t understand their value in a multi-billion-dollar industry.
+Agents often view FSBO sellers as more willing to negotiate against them because they have the upper hand.
 They don’t need to worry about mistreating you because the chance of dealing with you again is slim to none.
 More often than not, they will ignore your listing altogether to avoid the hassle.

 Have you ever tried to sell your house “for sale by owner”?
 Let NestApple know your tips and experiences at info@nestapple.com.